Genealogy and Family History Books

 Explains how to use the computer, the Internet, and genealogical software to trace one's family history.

 Pamphlet dedicated to finding genealogical information in West Central Wisconsin in the pre-computer search days.
-Still usefull in provided background information.
+Still useful in provided background information.
 Remember, not all records have been digitized and available online.

 Familien Gjønvik, The Gjenvick Family - Book with Genealogical information for family members of Johan Lawrence Gjønvik mixed with the family associated with his wife, Anna Oline Gjønvik.